gianlucazani/COMP3221_assignment2/README.md

   <img src="untitled@2x (2).png" width="600px"/>
 </p>

-In this case if blocks 4 and 5 are valid, the OWNED BLOCKCHAIN will be updated with the RECEIVED BLOCKCHAIN.
+In this case, if blocks 4 and 5 are valid, the OWNED BLOCKCHAIN will be updated with the RECEIVED BLOCKCHAIN.